-This post is part of the FemmePharma series, Women We Admire, where we highlight women who inspire us with extraordinary life lessons.
-In this post, we chatted with Nancy Phelan, a leader in the biopharma industry and advocate for women’s health.
-Read on to learn about how she got her start in healthcare, why she doesn’t believe in work-life balance, and tips for staying on top of your menopausal health.
+This post is part of the FemmePharma series, Women We Admire, in which we highlight women who inspire us with extraordinary life lessons.
+For this story, we chatted with Nancy Phelan, a leader in the biopharma industry and advocate for women’s health.
+Here she shares how she got her start in healthcare, why she doesn’t believe in work-life balance, and tips for staying on top of your health.

-“I was seven or eight, and it really made an impact on me – her disease was so serious,” Phelan said.
+“I was 7 or 8, and it really made an impact on me.
+Her disease was so serious,” Phelan says.
 “I remember always feeling scared.
 Was my sister going to come home?
 Was she going to pull through every asthmatic episode?”

-Everything changed when not one, but two pharmaceutical drugs were introduced that actually proved to help.
+Everything changed when two pharmaceutical drugs were introduced that proved to help.

-Once Nancy graduated from college, her mission was clear: she wanted to work for Schering-Plough, the pharmaceutical company that developed the products that saved her sister’s life.
+Once Nancy graduated from college, her mission was clear: to work for Schering-Plough, the pharmaceutical company that developed the products that saved her sister’s life.

-As Nancy continued to grow in her biopharma career, her family grew, too.
-She left Schering-Plough once baby number two was on the way and prioritized choices that were right for her professional life and personal life.
+As Phelan continued to grow in her biopharma career, her family grew, too.
+She left Schering-Plough once baby No. 2 was on the way and prioritized choices that were right for her professional life and personal life.

 And that begs the age-old question: is there such a thing as balance when you’re a working mom?

-“I think this notion of balance is a bunch of shenanigans,” she said.
+“I think this notion of balance is a bunch of shenanigans,” she says.
 “I don’t want to ever be in balance.
-I want to be 100% off balance and be completely focused on whatever it is I’m up to at that moment.”
+I want to be 100 percent off balance and be completely focused on whatever it is I’m up to at that moment.”

-During Nancy’s time at Pfizer, she had the opportunity to see women’s healthcare through a new lens when she was part of a team working to develop an Alzheimer’s treatment.
-That’s when she realized that women — and oftentimes, menopausal women — are usually the default caregivers in their families, tasked to look after their ailing parents.
+After transitioning to Pfizer, Phelen had the opportunity to see women’s healthcare through a new lens as part of a team working to develop an Alzheimer’s treatment.
+That’s when she realized that women — and often, menopausal women — are usually the default caregivers in their families, tasked to look after their ailing parents.

 So it’s no surprise that women who are caregivers are under a tremendous amount of stress, especially when it’s one of many roles that they play in the lives in of their family and friends.

-“Unfortunately, a lot of the burden lands on women, she said.
+“Unfortunately, a lot of the burden lands on women, she says.
 “I started to think differently about women’s health in that role.
 It’s hard to take care of yourself when you’re juggling a career, kids, and the care-giving burden.
 I now take a broader view of women’s health to think about the role that women play in healthcare.
-They are often the Chief Medical Officer, helping friends and family go through those things.”
+They are often the chief medical officer, helping friends and family go through those things.”

 That’s why it’s so important for your health — and if you’re a caregiver, the health of your loved ones — to give yourself a break.

-“The best teams that I’ve been on are the ones that are diverse,” she said.
+“The best teams that I’ve been on are the ones that are diverse,” she says.
 “I want people with different points of view, different experiences, on the teams that I build.
-Of course, that includes women.”
+Of course, that includes women.